Mbotes/news-app-vue/README.md

 * (At time of writing) - for some reason the endpoints have stopped supplying the "urlToImage" and are just returning "null", I think I may have hit a soft rate limit somewhere.
 * Due to the nature of the developer acocunt, the "Everything" endpoint has a limit of 100 posts returned.
 * On successful search, the sidebar remains open.
-* For some unknown, frustrating reason the newsApi on the Date filter will return a result set that includes one day ahead of what you give it, for example if you set your 'Till' date to 24th of april 2020 it will include results from 25th of april 2020. ¯\_(ツ)_/¯
+* For some unknown, frustrating reason the newsApi on the Date filter will return a result set that includes one day ahead of what you give it, for example if you set your 'Till' date to 24th of April 2020 it will include results from 25th of April 2020. ¯\_(ツ)_/¯
 * Mobi could use some tidying up with regards to buttons in the header.